Social Media Videos: 9 Low-Budget Ideas To Boost Engagement15 min read

 3. Unbox something new

 Because of the nature of software and eCommerce business, you usually don’t have the opportunity to sell your products to your customers face-to-face.
-As a result, it’s vital to think about what experience you want your prospective customers to have when they interact with your brand for the first time, evaluate your products, and either hold them in their hands (physical product) or gain access to them for the first time (software).
+As a result, it’s vital to think about what experience you want your prospective customers to have when they interact with your brand for the first time, evaluate your products, and either hold them in their hands or gain access to them for the first time.

 One great way to help your followers understand what kind of experience they’ll get when they buy from you is to create an unboxing video.
-An unboxing video is exactly what it sounds like—it’s a video that shows the experience of opening or using your product for the very first time.
+And yes, it’s exactly what it sounds like.
+It shows the experience of opening or using your product for the very first time.
 It highlights the exact experience that every new customer will have when they buy from you.

 4. Announce a winner

-The next time you run a contest on any of the social networks, don’t announce the winner by posting a photo of the name or publishing a text-based post tagging the winner.
-Instead, record a video of you revealing the name in a creative way.
+The next time you run a contest on any of your social networks, don’t announce the winner by posting a photo of the name or publishing a text-based post tagging the winner.
+Instead, record a video of you creatively revealing the name.
 You could take this one step further and boost engagement by going live on video to announce the winner.

-Announcing the winner of a contest on video will not only be more exciting and spark more engagement from your followers, but it will also help you further connect with prospective customers on a human level by allowing you to essentially ‘talk’ to them as if they were in the room with you.
+Announcing the contest winner on video will be more exciting and spark more engagement from your followers.
+It will also help you further connect with prospective customers on a human level by allowing you to talk to them as if they were in the room.